Vuvuzela: Noise levels and bans

 Some shopping centres in South Africa banned the use of vuvuzelas.
 They were also banned at the 2010 Baltimore anime convention Otakon.
 The convention committee declared that any attendee carrying a vuvuzela could have it confiscated from them, and that anyone blowing one could face expulsion from the event.

 Another such action was taken in response to the prevalence of the vuvuzelas at the 2010 Anime Expo based in Los Angeles, attended by representatives of Otakon who felt the disruption led to discomfort for some of the attendees of Anime Expo which they wished to avoid at the later Baltimore event.

 Nine English Premier League clubs have banned the device.
 Five clubs (Arsenal, Birmingham City, Everton, Fulham and Liverpool) have banned them due to health and safety reasons while Sunderland, West Ham United, and West Bromwich Albion have barred them because of policy against musical instruments.
-Manchester United banned vuvuzelas from Old Trafford on August 13, 2010.
+Manchester United banned vuvuzelas from Old Trafford on 13 August 2010.
 However, two clubs (Manchester City and Stoke City) have allowed them.

 The organisers of the 2012 Olympic Games placed a ban on vuvuzelas at the sporting event.

 Usage in protests

-On July 13, 2010, protesters with vuvuzelas converged on BP's London headquarters to protest the company's handling of the Deepwater Horizon oil spill.
+On 13 July 2010, protesters with vuvuzelas converged on BP's London headquarters to protest the company's handling of the Deepwater Horizon oil spill.

 Vuvuzelas were widely used during the 2011 Wisconsin pro-union protests against governor Scott Walker, after a Madison DJ, Nick Nice, ordered 200 of them and distributed them to his fellow protesters.
 According to Nice, this caused vuvuzelas to be included in the list of items banned at the state's capitol.
+The list does not specifically mention vuvuzelas, but does include "Musical Instrument/noise makers".

 In March 2012, German protesters used vuvuzelas during the official traditional torchlight ceremony, the Großer Zapfenstreich, which bid farewell to President of Germany Christian Wulff.
-Wulff had resigned earlier over corruption allegations, yet he still received the honor of the military ceremony, which left Germany divided.
+Wulff had resigned earlier over corruption allegations, yet he still received the honour of the military ceremony, which left Germany divided.